Fun Days out in Brighton

 Let’s examine some of the more out-of-the-way attractions in Brighton.

 The lanes are the hub for all the quirky little businesses that make shopping in the city unique.
 It is, quite simply, a snarl of narrow lanes packed with independent retailers, cafes and restaurants.
 It’s within a short walk of the seafront, and you’ll be able to walk to the more recognisable high street stores on the other side of Queen’s Road in just a few minutes.

 You could be forgiven for thinking that the Royal Pavilion looks like something taken directly from South Asia, and you’d be partly correct.
 Constructed as a holiday home for the then-king George IV, this building was heavily influenced by the onion domes and towers of Russian orthodox churches and the Taj Mahal.
 George’s successor, Victoria, didn’t enjoy her time in Brighton quite as much thanks to the lack of privacy, and the home passed into the hands of Brighton and Hove City Council, where it remains.

 Sea Life Centre

-Another thing which distinguishes Brighton is the local Sea Life Centre, which just happens to be the oldest aquarium anywhere in the world.
+Another thing that distinguishes Brighton is the local Sea Life Centre, which happens to be the oldest aquarium anywhere in the world.
 It’s thus an architectural curiosity as well as a draw for everyone fascinated by marine life.
 The building first came to be in 1872, and it’s full of the sort of swirling gothic arches you’d expect of the period.
-Visitors will get a chance to see a variety of marine animals and poke at starfish and sea anemones in the giant rock pool.
+Visitors will get a chance to see various marine animals and poke at starfish and sea anemones in the giant rock pool.